Are we allowed to leave London during lockdown?

 [title]

 Lockdown is back, but it looks a little different this time.
-From November 5, England is going into a second national lockdown that will last, initially at least, until December 2.
+As of November 5, England has entered a second national lockdown that will last, initially at least, until December 2.

 Now, we know what that means for life in the city (spoiler: you’re going to need a really good coat this winter) but how does the new situation affect day trips from London or any upcoming holidays you might have booked?